kiranwaskle/Car-Showroom-Management-System/README.md

 🛠️ Features of the Car Showroom Management System

-📂 Showroom Management
+📂 Showroom Management:

 ➤ Add details of multiple showrooms, including:
 Showroom Name
 Address
 Manager Name
 Number of Employees

 Total Cars in Stock

 ➤ View all added showroom details in a structured format.

-👔 Employee Management
+👔 Employee Management:

 ➤ Add employee details, such as:
 Employee Name
 Job Role
 Salary

 ➤ View and manage all employee records.

-🚘 Car Management
+🚘 Car Management:

 ➤ Add car details, including:
 Car Name
 Car Color
 Fuel Type (Petrol/Diesel)
 Price
 Car Type (Sedan/SUV/Hatchback)

 Transmission Type (Automatic/Manual)

 ➤ Ensure duplicate cars are not added.

 ➤ Track the number of cars in stock for each showroom.

 ➤ View detailed information of all cars added.

 📑 Interactive Menu